-Please visit the Student Organizations website for more information.
+Please visit the Clubs and Activities for more information.

 The Honors Program provides an enhanced, creative, and supportive learning environment and special recognition for talented students.
 The curriculum includes interdisciplinary humanities courses, special honors sections, and independent honors contracts in regular classes.
 These opportunities provide a flexible and individualized program designed to develop the special abilities and interests of the participants.
 Graduation as a “Midland College Scholar” is possible with 12 semester hours of honors credit including one humanities course, HUMA 1301 or HUMA 1302 .
 Students in the program who have fewer credits receive “Honors” designation on their transcripts.

-Please visit the Honors Program website for more information
+Please visit the Honors Program for more information

 Intramural sports offer the opportunity for students to participate in their favorite sports during leisure time or during competitive tournaments.
 Intramural activities include, flag football, basketball, sand volleyball, indoor soccer, tennis and other activities requested by students.
 Midland College teams compete with other colleges and university teams in extramural events.
 Currently enrolled students, faculty, and staff may participate in intramural activities.

 The Intramural Sports contains more information.